arendma/GRN_code/Readme.md

-# Code to generate a Gener regulatory netowrk for Chlamydomonas reinhardtii
+# Code to generate a Gene regulatory network for Chlamydomonas reinhardtii

 The code included in the ../Program subfolder recreates the gene regulatory network based on the read count data from